tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

     - Changes and bugfixes
         - Sneeze bullets no longer collide
-- v1.0.1
-    - Bugfixes
-        - Fixed random confringo with deathmatch(Thanks TimeToGrind for reporting this)
-        - Fixed Copycat and Larcenist with deathmatch
-- v1.0.2
-    - Bugfixes
-        - Fixed larcenist and copycat could grab cards from previous round(Thanks Pykess for reporting this)
-        - Fixed larcenist removing effects of some cards
-- v1.0.3
-    - Removed larcenist for now

 ---
 - v0.1.0 First ThunderStore release
 - v0.1.1 Splitted BSM to BSC and BST